Last updated July 2026

 | Target audience | Growth teams, data analysts, agencies needing unified reporting | Any Meta advertiser wanting AI assistance |

-| Read/write | Read-only | Read + write |
+| Read/write | Mostly read, basic write actions (via connector) on some platforms | Read + write |

 Company & trust